The effect of antimicrobial substances on bacterial growth: practical

 Keywords

-Aseptic technique - Practical methods that help to prevent contamination with unwanted microorganisms.
+Aseptic technique - Practical methods used to prevent contamination by unwanted microorganisms.

-Agar plate - Petri dish containing growth medium solidified with agar jelly.
+Agar plate - A Petri dish containing a growth medium solidified with agar jelly, used for culturing microorganisms.

-Culture - Growing cells or tissue in growth medium in a laboratory, usually in an incubator.
+Culture - The process of growing cells or tissue in a growth medium in a laboratory, typically in an incubator.

-Antimicrobial - Substance that slows down or stops the growth of microorganisms such as bacteria.
+Antimicrobial - A substance that slows down or stops the growth of microorganisms, such as bacteria.

 Common misconception